 They don't even show Narnia in MN until the end of the book.

 With all due respect, that's factually inaccurate.
-I don't have the book with me at present, but I did a quick check online and it has 15 chapters; the creation of Narnia begins with chapter 8.
+I don't have the book with me at present, but I did a quick check online and it has 15 chapters; the creation of Narnia begins [edited for accuracy] near the end of chapter 7.
 Just over halfway through as far as the number of individual chapters are concerned.
 I'll check where it starts in terms of the actual number of pages in the book when I'm home.
-But there's no way I can see that the 8th of 15 chapters can be construed as "the end of the book".
+[Edited to add] My copy has 171 pages and Aslan's creation song begins (and the stars appear) on p.
+93, so yes, we're in Narnia from just a little over halfway through the story.
+There's really no way that can be construed as "the end of the book".

 This is why it makes no sense to do MN first.
 I mean doing that already means the adaption of the series will not be good.
 I just cannot imagine what they are going to do to LWW if they do MN first.
 If people have problems with the Walden version then there is no hope that LWW will be good if it is the second movie made.
 It will be completely different than the book in so many ways unless they completely ignore the fact that the even made MN which they won't.